 Simply put, a business model defines how your company functions.
 It states for professionals and investors, as much as it does so for family and friends, what your business strategy is mostly about in operational terms.

-What we mean by the above is that your business model should clearly define not only who your customers are, but what value they find in your company, service or product offering, how you make revenue off of this entrepreneurship and how you manage to upkeep a business relation with your clientele in a way that is profitable to both.
+What we mean by the above is that your business model pitch deck template should clearly define not only who your customers are, but what value propositionthey find in your company, service or product offering, how you make revenue off of this entrepreneurship and how you manage to upkeep a business relation with your clientele in a way that is profitable to both.

 Unfortunately, we are at a point in the business world where we cannot speak of business model slides without referencing Swiss business theorist Alex Osterwalder and a model that has nurtured a big part of what is known as a Lean Startup Movement.

 Business model canvas is more commonly abbreviated as BMC.
 They are mainly strategic tools that facilitate business model analysis and development in business presentations.

 Why do we mention this?
 Let’s move on to our key facts to successful business model slides to find out.

 The first key fact for you here is: If you have not done so already, please take out a simple sheet of paper and work on your BMC.
 Yes, no computers for this one but back to old-fashioned (and very fun, actually!) pen and paper.